What Are Solar Panels And How Do They Work?

 Solar panel technology is always reaching new milestones.
 Some of the most recent breakthroughs are biohybrid solar cells and new solar panel manufacturers.

 Silfab solar panels are designed and engineered specifically for the North American environment.
 They incorporate advanced robotics, automation and the latest innovations in solar technology into their manufacturing process to deliver efficient, reliable, high-quality panels with one of the lowest defect rates in the industry.

 Leading the way with complete energy solutions for a sustainable future.

 Our endless efforts to push the boundaries of industry standards in solar panel performance are reflected in our newest p-type, Q.ANTUM DUO Z, and innovative n-type technology, Q.ANTUM NEO.

 We have the answers to all of your questions about solar panels.
 Here are a few frequently asked questions that we receive.
 There are even more questions on our FAQ page.

 - Can you install solar on any type of roof?

 Our contractors have installed on many different types of roofs, and there are very few limitations with our team.
 The main thing is that the mounting hardware will vary depending on material and panels used.

 - How many solar panels do I need?

 The number of solar panels that you need will vary depending on the amount of your electric bill.
-The average home in Southern California typically needs anywhere from 18-20 panels and will usually offset an electric bill of about $200 a month.
+The average home in a sunny climate typically needs anywhere from 18-20 panels and will usually offset an electric bill of about $200 a month.